2024 Annual Meeting

 Stories From the Thwaites Daybooks

-To be held at St. Mary-at-Hill Church, Lovat Lane, London EC3R 8EE, and online via Zoom, on Saturday 11 May 2024.
-Please note the change of venue this year.
+Held at St. Mary-at-Hill Church, Lovat Lane, London EC3R 8EE, and online via Zoom, on Saturday 11 May 2024.

 The company founded by Aynsworth Thwaites in the 1750s, which continued under his son John from 1794, was an important maker of domestic and turret clocks, selling through a wide range of retailers as well as direct to clients.
 It also carried out significant repair, modification, and maintenance work.